ryanrolds/presentations/slides/cicd.md

 ---
 class: middle

-# 🔍What does CI/CD look like?
+# 🔍What does it look like?

 * Workflows and IoC 🏭
 * Push commits & merge pull requests ✍️
-* Run integration
+* Run integration 🏃
 * Deploying to Test/Staging/QA ⛵
 * Promoting to Production 🚢